 - Assist employees and supervisors with the incident reporting and workers' compensation claims processes

-- Manage and coordinate documents and information related to the claim
+- Manage and coordinate documents and important information related to the claim

 - Coordinate the return to work processes with the employee, supervisors, L&I, health care providers, vocational counselors and other parties involved

 - HR manages the cost associated with the claim